Ottermad/ottermad.github.io/_posts/2021-12-24-Turing-Machine-Haskell.md

     | otherwise  = runMachine (machineCycle machine)
 ```

-Here the `machineCycle` is responsible for trying to find a instruction to run, if it finds one, it runs it, otherwise it sets the machine to the Halt state.
+Here the `machineCycle` handles trying to find an instruction to run, if it finds one, it runs it, otherwise it sets the machine to the Halt state.

 ```haskell
 machineCycle :: TuringMachine -> TuringMachine